 The Broadband Equity, Access, and Deployment (BEAD) Program provides \$42.45 billion from the National Telecommunications and Information Administration (NTIA) to expand high-speed internet access by funding planning, infrastructure deployment and adoption program in all 50 states and the territories.
 The State of Arizona has been allocated \$993.1 million.
-Details of the program are available in the NTIA's Notice of Funding Opportunity at NTIA BEAD NOFO.
+Details of the program are available in the NTIA's Notice of Funding Opportunity at NTIA BEAD NOFO and the BEAD Restructuring Policy Notice (BEAD RPN).